Dudly01/pkmn/net/scripts/index.md

 ## Troubleshooting

-When encountering issues, following these steps can generally solve the majority of them:
+When encountering issues, following these steps should solve the majority of them:

 - Refresh the page.
 - Select the screen or window that shows the game screen.
 - Make sure the game is in the original 10:9 aspect ratio.
-- Make sure there is no white border directly around the game screen.
+- Make sure there are no white borders directly around the game screen.
 - Make sure the screen is fully visible.
 Mind your cursor.
 - Make sure the game shows the Pokémon summary (STATS) screen.
 - Try resizing the game screen.